 cpm.client.provisioning.utils.ProvisioningUtil -::- header X-ISE-POSTURE_STATUS value is Unknown

-After you know the ID of the stale/phantom session you can investigate the Radius Accounting report to get a better understanding of what caused this session to become stale/phantom:
+After you know the ID of the stale/phantom session, you can investigate the Radius Accounting report to get a better understanding of what caused this session to become stale/phantom:

-Example of a report which shows how stale session has been leftover on ciscolive-ise2:
+Here is an example of a report which shows how stale session has been leftover on ciscolive-ise2:

 Normally when the end-user discovers a problem, a scan which happened some time ago is seen.
 While in the ISE Radius Live logs, recent authentication attempts from the problematic endpoint are seen.

-The approach here is very similar to Advanced Troubleshoot Stale/Phantom Session section.
-The main troubleshooting element is the DART bundle investigation.
-Inside of the DART bundle, you can search for discovery restarts like it has been shown for the previous issue and confirm that there was no discovery restart at the moment when the problem was reported.
+Inside of the DART bundle, you can search for discovery restarts (as shown for the previous issue) and confirm that there was no discovery restart at the moment when the problem was reported.

-On the ISE side, focus on Radius Live Logs/ Radius authentication report to confirm that there was either failover between PSNs or new session ID has been generated by NAD.
+On the ISE side, focus on the Radius Live Logs/ Radius authentication report to confirm that there was either failover between PSNs or new session ID has been generated by NAD.

-Example shows redirect ACL designed to redirect only HTTP requests to Discovery Host (1.1.1.1 in this example) and enroll.cisco.com (72.163.1.80):
+This example shows redirect ACL designed to redirect only HTTP requests to Discovery Host (10.1.1.1 in this example) and enroll.cisco.com (172.16.1.80):

 ip access-list extended REDIRECT-DH-ENROLL

-permit tcp any host 1.1.1.1 eq www
+permit tcp any host 10.1.1.1 eq www

-permit tcp any host 72.163.1.80
+permit tcp any host 172.16.1.80

 deny ip any any

-To keep an acceptable level of security such redirect ACL can be combined with DACL assigned from ISE.
+To keep an acceptable level of security, such redirect ACL can be combined with DACL assigned from ISE.

 This approach useful for the environments where url-redirection is not supported (for example implementations with the 3-rd party NADs).

-As a solution, you need to implement multiple PosturePending authorization policies (one per PSN).
+As a solution, implement multiple PosturePending authorization policies (one per PSN).
 Each policy needs to contain as one of the conditions the name of PSN where authentication took place.
-In the authorization profile assigned to each policy access to all PSNs should be blocked except the node where authentication happened.

 Create authorization policies for 2 nodes deployment:

-1. Posture Pending policy for PSN1.
+1. Posture Pending policy for PSN1

 2. PSN1 name used as a condition in the policy.